Geekman

 6. Reset or Reinstall Google Chrome

 If you have tried all the steps above and none of them end up working for you, you can uninstall and reinstall Google Chrome to limit Google Chrome memory usage.
-Or you can also try resetting Google Chrome, as when you use the Reset feature, the search engine, homepage, etc., will be reset.
+You can also try resetting Google Chrome, as when you use the Reset feature, the search engine, homepage, etc., will be reset.

 Conclusion

 Now, this is our take on how to limit Google Chrome memory usage and free up RAM.
-If this post helped you to limit Google Chrome memory usage, do consider sharing this guide with your friends and colleagues for those who might be useful.
+If this post helped you to limit Google Chrome memory usage, consider sharing this guide with your friends and colleagues for those who might be useful.
 We at Geekman strive to bring high-quality how-to’s, news, reviews, and best buy guides, so feel free to bookmark us or keep visiting our site.
 With that said, it’s time for me to bid you adieu; for more tech guides, stay tuned!

 Also Read: